 Variety is the spice of life and allows you to feed your body a vast array of powerful micronutrients critical for health and performance.
 It also helps prevent OVER exposure to any one item or toxin!
 A double whammy.

 Less exposure to bad stuff.

 Fills you up (automatically eat fewer calories).

-The same guy who promotes that horrible idea also says that since we inhale nitrogen in the air, we can pull nitrogen in by breathing, and we don’t need nitrogen-containing macronutrients like protein.
+The same guy who promotes this horrible idea also says that since we inhale nitrogen in the air, we can pull nitrogen in by breathing, and we don’t need nitrogen-containing macronutrients like protein.
 I almost spit my tea out when I read it!
-Stanely Burroughs (the author of this Master Cleanse) can shove his ebook where the sun doesn’t shine.
+Stanley Burroughs (the author of Master Cleanse) can shove his eBook where the sun doesn’t shine.

 Now I’m so fired up; I lost my place!
-Oh ya, fasting and metabolic flexibility.
+Oh yes, fasting, and metabolic flexibility.